Rossy167/win10-setup-script/README.md

 # win10-setup-script

 ## Introduction
-I personally have 2 use cases Windows 10:

-    1. Gaming
-    2. Active Directory/ general Microsofty Sys Admin work

-Since I'm unlikely to be doing AD work related things on a personal PC, the only thing I really want from my Windows 10 home PC is for it to be fast and clean.
-For me a gaming PC needs to be as simple as possible, it can be versatile and have a lot of uses, but these machines get clogged up fast, and Microsoft isn't helping by giving me a clogged up Windows 10 instance by default.
+A basic script for setting up a Windows 10 gaming PC at home.
+The key goal here is for it to be a clean and minimal install.

 ## Explanation